Device-Level Optimization Techniques for Solid-State Drives: A Survey: Challenges in SSD

 \subsection{The Reliability Challenges}

-The reliability of NAND Flash memory refers to its ability to correctly retrieve stored data after a certain period, even when the SSD undergoes other operations (such as programming, erasing, or reading) or experiences changes in operating conditions (e.g., temperature, magnetic fields, etc.) during that time \cite{8734702,10693657,ye2024wearmeter}.
-As discussed in Section 2, the data storage principle of NAND flash is based on precise control of the threshold voltage ($V_t$) in memory cells.
-This is achieved by modulating the $V_t$ of floating-gate or charge-trap transistors to induce controlled shifts from their initial erased state (corresponding to a logical low level).
-Each memory cell's $V_t$ can be handled in two ways: either maintained in its original erased state or elevated to one of $2^n-1$ programming states following a quasi-normal distribution (where $n$ represents the number of bits stored per cell)~\cite{8734702}.
-Bit errors occur when the $V_t$ state of a memory cell during read operations deviates from its intended programmed state, creating overlapping regions between adjacent $V_t$ distributions.
-These $V_t$ shifts manifest in two primary directions: positive shifts toward higher threshold voltages and negative shifts toward lower threshold voltages.
-Such errors stem from the following factors: program disturbance, cell-to-cell interference, read disturbance, and data retention~\cite{MielkeFKQUV17}.
+The reliability of NAND flash memory is to accurately retrieve stored data after a period of time, despite program, erase or read operations or environmental changes during that time interval\cite{10693657,ye2024wearmeter}.
+Data storage in NAND relies on precise threshold voltages ($V_t$) control in memory cells~\cite{8734702}.
+Bit errors occur when the read of a cell $V_t$ deviates from its target state, causing overlap between adjacent $V_t$ distributions.
+These shifts $V_t$, mainly due to program disturbance, read disturbance, and data retention issues, manifest in two main directions, where positive shifts towards higher threshold voltages and negative shifts toward lower threshold voltages.
 In the following, we will introduce the causes of different errors.